mykesimon/uspto-search/README.md

-## Assumptions
+## Description

-To create an application that searchs patents from the USPTO API and displays them in a table format.
+An application that searchs patents from the USPTO API and displays them in a table format.
 This UI should have a single search box and two filters:

 - `Publication from date`
 - `Publication to date`